Jim Davidson: Politics

 Davidson is a life-long supporter and member of the Conservative Party as well as the associated Carlton Club.
 He was a vocal supporter of the party in the 1980s and became close to Conservative prime minister Margaret Thatcher, who reportedly considered Davidson as her favourite comedian.
 In 2014, he spoke of his regret for being unable to attend her funeral in 2013, after he was banned from attending after he was investigated for sexual assault during Operation Yewtree.

 Davidson is also a supporter of Nigel Farage, the leader of Reform UK and former leader of the UK Independence Party (UKIP).
 He first met Farage whilst under investigation for sexual assault in 2013, claiming that Farage offered him membership of UKIP, which Davidson described as "the Jim Davidson of the political world" in 2015.
 He was later offered membership of Reform UK by former Conservative MP Lee Anderson, who defected to the party in 2023, and attended Reform's annual conference in 2024 and 2025.
 However, Davidson has remained a member of the Conservatives, as he believes leaving the party to join another party could lead to his expulsion from the Carlton Club.
 Instead, Davidson has spoken of his wish for the Conservatives to merge with Reform UK to form a new political party.

 Davidson has criticised the governments of the Labour Party under prime ministers Keir Starmer and Tony Blair, though he claims to "like" Blair himself.
 Ahead of the 1997 general election, Davidson threatened to leave the United Kingdom if Labour won the election.
 When Labour won, he remained in the UK.
-Later in March 2004, he publicly left the United Kingdom for the tax haven of Dubai in the United Arab Emirates, ostensibly in protest against crime and immigration levels under Blair's government, although it was also noted by HMRC at the time that his move coincided with an unpaid tax bill of approximately £700,000.
+Later in March 2004, he publicly left the United Kingdom for Dubai in the United Arab Emirates.
 At the time, he declared that "I may as well go to Dubai and be an ethnic minority there than wait five years till I become one here".
 He moved back to the UK after living in Dubai for five years.